The Pulse

 Every year, neutral colors continue to win

 White is very common, but it also just has a natural appeal to it.
 Besides its simplicity and appeal, it is known to reflect light and heat, which is an advantage when temperatures are high, especially in regions where the heat can be too much.
-It does not end there; electrical vehicles have sort of adjusted to the color because their customers feel as if white brings out the elegance that they want or expect from a car.
+It does not end there; electric vehicles have sort of adjusted to the color because their customers feel as if white brings out the elegance that they want or expect from a car.

 An unexpected change: More colorful options are coming up